bjdash/apic-docs/designer/export-docs.md

 ### What's next?

 Still want to know more about Documentation?
-Head over here.
+Head over [here](/docs.md).
 Want to test your developed API?
 We have a sophisticated testing framework with loads of features.
+Check it out [here](/tester.md).